Royston Langdon

 Royston William Langdon (born 1 May 1972) is an English musician who is the lead singer and bassist of the English-American glam rock band Spacehog.

-Early life
+Life and career

 Langdon was born on 1 May 1972 in Leeds.
 When he was young, he and his older brother Antony joined the Leeds Parish Church choir; the two of them would later found Spacehog in 1994, with Antony playing rhythm guitar in the band.
 Langdon wanted to become a photographer and artist and dreamed of attending Saint Martin's School of Art in London.
-At the age of 16, he was kicked out of school.
-Shortly after Spacehog was formed, Langdon came to New York City, where he met Bryce Goggin; the two became friends, and Goggin would later produce Spacehog's best known song, "In the Meantime".
+At 16, he was expelled from school.

+Shortly after Spacehog was formed, Langdon moved to New York City, where he met Bryce Goggin.
+The two became friends, and Goggin would produce Spacehog's best known song, "In the Meantime".

+Langdon was among candidates to front Velvet Revolver after the band split from singer Scott Weiland.
+"We've played with Royston from Spacehog," said Duff McKagan, "and he was probably 95 per cent there, but you can't put a finger on what was missing."

 Personal life

-From 25 March 2003 to April 2008 he was married to actress Liv Tyler, with whom he has a son, Milo William Langdon (born 14 December 2004).
+From 25 March 2003 to April 2008 he was married to American actress Liv Tyler, with whom he has a son, Milo William Langdon (born 14 December 2004).